beacon-biosignals/BeaconK8sUtilities.jl/README.md

 * [templates](https://beacon-biosignals.github.io/BeaconK8sUtilities.jl/dev/templates/): templates to set up shell scripts and YAML files to perform tasks, launch pods, etc.

+This utilities are intended to be general-purpose, but they are probably fairly specific to Beacon's kubernetes setup currently.
+For that reason, BeaconK8sUtilities is only registered in Beacon's private package registry at this point.

 ## Utility example

 ```julia